 The Transformations of Conservative Economic Thought in India

-The dynamics and faultlines of Indian politics changed after the Emergency and the succeeding Janata coalition.
+The dynamics and fault lines of Indian politics changed after the Emergency and the succeeding Janata coalition.
 In 1980, after Indira Gandhi retook power, the Jana Sangh was reborn as the Bharatiya Janata Party (BJP), and it would come to serve as the dominant political force on the Indian right over the next 35 years.
-Unlike the Sangh and Swatantra, the BJP, at the center of the National Democratic Alliance (NDA), has gained power twice in New Delhi, most recently under Narendra Modi in 2014.
+Unlike the Sangh and Swatantra, the BJP, at the centre of the National Democratic Alliance (NDA), has gained power twice in New Delhi, most recently under Narendra Modi in 2014.
 What is truly remarkable is the disjuncture between the Gandhian economic nationalism of the BJP in the 1980s and into the 1990s and how the contemporary BJP understands the economy and the nature of development today, which allies majoritarian nationalism with pro-business capitalism.

 Explaining the Pro-Business Nationalism of the BJP